-On average, dentists recommend a scaling treatment every six months for both teeth health and aspect.
+Dentists recommend a scaling treatment every six months for teeth health and aspect.

 Although many people do not pay close attention to the importance of dental scaling, be aware that most of our teeth’ problems occur because of poor cleaning and very rare scaling procedures.

-So what are teeth scaling actually, and what do we need to know about this necessary dental treatment?
+So what are teeth scaling, and what do we need to know about this necessary dental treatment?

 Teeth planning or deep cleaning

 Dental scaling is a procedure that removes tartar and plaque from the surface of the teeth.

 It is an essential procedure that is painless and helps maintain oral health.
 Patients with gum disease must opt for a scaling treatment once in six months, as this is the only treatment that reaches below the gum line and removes the plaque that cannot remove with a usual toothbrush.

 People confuse tooth scaling with standard cleaning, which is wrong.
 The standard cleaning addresses only the tooth’s surface, but the scaling reaches more profound points.

-Teeth scaling is a painless procedure in general, but people with sensitive gums may need a little anesthesia to make the treatment more comfortable.
+Teeth scaling is painless, but people with sensitive gums may need a little anesthesia to make the treatment more comfortable.

 Types of teeth scaling.